EnumerativeGeometry/enumerativegeometry.github.io/README.md

 # What is a mathematical kernel?

-Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover.
-Building upon a minimal working example—demonstrated through the full proof accessible in the README and the Lean 4 source under theorems—this work addresses the classical Problem of Apollonius.
+Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover built on a minimal working example, that can be used to solve problems in enumerative geometry using the same core machinery.

 Notably, the enumerative structure of this approach renders it computationally feasible, thereby enabling the effective simulation of virtual sets on a computer.